-- (i) the customer simultaneously receives and consumes the benefits as the Company performs; - (ii) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; and, - (iii) the Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.
+- (a) the customer simultaneously receives and consumes the benefits as the Company performs; - (b) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; and, - (c) the Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.

 The Company often enters into transactions involving construction contracts with related parties.
 The significant judgments used in determining the timing of satisfaction of performance obligation are disclosed in Note 3.1(a).
+The transaction price allocated to performance obligations satisfied over time as revenue as the performance obligation is satisfied.
 The Company uses the practical expedient in PFRS 15 with respect to non-disclosure of the aggregate amount of the transaction price allocated to unsatisfied or partially satisfied performance obligations as of the end of the reporting period and the explanation of when such amount will be recognized as revenue as the Company's contracts with customers have original expected duration of one year or less.

-Contract revenue is recognized over time based on the actual work done which is consistent with the percentage of completion method.
+Contract revenue is recognized over time based on the actual work done, which is consistent with the percentage of completion method.
 Under this method, revenues are recognized in proportion to the actual cost incurred as a percentage of total estimated costs for each contract as determined and certified by project engineers.
 Costs are recognized based on actual costs incurred.

-Cash received from customers which are applied to subsequent progress billings are recognized as a contract liability and is presented as Advances from customers under Trade and Other Payables account in the statement of financial position.
+Cash received from customers, which are applied to subsequent progress billings are recognized as a contract liability and is presented as Advances from customers under Trade and Other Payables account in the statement of financial position.